The Voice Portugal: Season 10 (2022–2023)

-The tenth season of The Voice Portugal began recording on 5 September, with the confirmation that Liz and Piçarra would return as coaches, while Aurea and Zambujo were replaced by The Voice Kids coach Carolina Deslandes and new coach Dino d'Santiago.
+The tenth season of The Voice Portugal began recording on 5 September, with the confirmation that Liz and Piçarra would return as coaches, while Aurea and Zambujo were replaced by The Voice Kids coach Carolina Deslandes and new coach Dino D'Santiago.
 The season began airing on 25 September 2022.

-This season, a new dynamic to the battles was introduced: each coach could decide to do battles in pairs or groups, and the only rule was they needed to keep only seven artists on their teams.
-Hence, a battle could have one, many, or no winners.
-Also, the steals were removed.
-New this season, the "Cross Battles" were introduced.
-Its mechanic is: an artist of one team competes against an artist of another team and the public vote decides the winner of the battle.
+This season introduced a new dynamic to the battles.
+Each coach could decide to do battles in pairs or groups, and the only rule was they needed to keep seven artists on their teams; hence, a battle could have one, many, or no one as winner.
+Apart from that, the steals were removed.

+To replace the knockouts round, a new phase, called "Cross battles", was established.
+An artist of one team competes against an artist of another team, and the viewers' votes decide the winner of the battle.
 At the end of the round, each coach saved one eliminated artist from their own team.

-The dynamic of the lives shows changed this season.
-Starting in the fourth live show (when the Top 10 artists remain in competition), the decision of who passes through to the next episode is solely of the public.
-The coaches are unable to save an artist to move through, and, also, the artists that receive the most public votes, regardless of team, advance to the next episode.
-This means that for the first time ever in The Voice Portugal, a coach could have not had their team represented in the finale, which eventually did not happen.
+The dynamic of the lives shows also changed this season.
+Starting in the fourth live show (when the Top 10 artists remain in contest), the decision of who passes through to the next episode is solely of the public; that means the artists who receive the most votes, regardless of team, advance to the next episode.
+This means that, for the first time ever in The Voice Portugal, a coach could have not had their team represented in the finale, which eventually did not happen.
 Also, contrary to the previous four seasons, there were only four finalists.

+Season 11 (2023–2024)

+Applications for the eleventh season of The Voice Portugal opened in May 2023 and the blind auditions' recording began on 10 July.
+The same day, it was confirmed that Zambujo would return as coach after a one-season hiatus, along with The Voice Kids coach Fernando Daniel, The Voice Gerações coach Sara Correia, and debutant Sónia Tavares.
+The season began airing on 17 September 2023.

+Season 12 (2024–2025)

+On 19 June 2024, it was confirmed that Daniel, Tavares, and Correia would return as coaches for the upcoming twelfth season.
+In the meantime, Zambujo was replaced by The Voice Kids coach Nininho Vaz Maia.
+The same day, filming began for the blind auditions.
+The season began airing on 22 September 2024.

+Season 13 (2025–2026)

+On 25 July 2025, it was confirmed that Daniel, Tavares, and Correia would return as coaches for the upcoming thirteenth season.
+In the meantime, Vaz Maia was replaced by the second coaching duo in the franchise's history, Calema.
+The season began airing on 21 September 2025.

 Ratings

 The Voice Gerações

-In 2022, it was announced that RTP1 would broadcast a new version of The Voice.
-This new version is called The Voice Gerações, where groups of friends and/or families of different generations compete.
-On 3 July, the coaches for this version were announced to be Carreira, Ralph, Bárbara Bandeira, and Simone de Oliveira.
-The first series was won by Rodrigo & Teresa from Team Anselmo.
+In 2022, it was announced that RTP1 would broadcast a new spin-off version of The Voice Portugal, called The Voice Gerações.
+The intention of this version is to have family or friend groups, consisting of singers of all ages, competing.